-The new user ID will take effect when you commit the current transaction.
+Updating the userId requires resetting the password for that user.
+The new user ID and password will take effect when you commit the current transaction.
+The names of special system users cannot be changed.

-To modify the user ID of a GemStone user, as SystemUser, execute the following expression:
+To modify the user ID of a GemStone user, execute the following expression:

 '''

 topaz 1> printit

-(AllUsers userWithId: 'theUserId') userId: 'newId'.
+(AllUsers userWithId: 'theUserId')

+userId: 'newId'

+password:'newPassword'.

 %

 '''